View hot line data here

 For more information, please contact your local county assistance office or contact the LIHEAP hotline at 1-866-857-7095, Monday through Friday (individuals with hearing impairments may call the TDD number at 1-800-451-5886).

-Crisis Exception program: The Crisis Exception program opened on November 1, 2012 and closed on January 1, 2013.
+Crisis Exception program: The Crisis Exception program opens on November 4, 2013 to January 1, 2014.

 Households without heat may qualify for additional help.
 To be considered “without heat”: